Andrii Baumeister

-Andrii Baumeister (Андрій Олегович Баумейстер; born 1 February 1970) is a Ukrainian philosopher and a representative of the public turn in philosophy.
-He is focused on ancient and medieval philosophy, ontology, metaphysics, philosophy of law, and philosophical textual studies.
+Andrii Olehovych Baumeister (Андрій Олегович Баумейстер; born 1 February 1970) is a Ukrainian philosopher and a representative of the public turn in philosophy.

+Baumeister is focused on ancient and medieval philosophy, ontology, metaphysics, philosophy of law, and philosophical textual studies.
 Baumeister translates philosophical texts from Latin, Ancient Greek, German, and French into Ukrainian and is the author of multiple publications on metaphysics, practical philosophy, and the history of philosophy in scholarly journals.

-He holds a Doctor of Philosophical Sciences degree (2015) and until September 3, 2023, was a professor in the Department of Theoretical and Practical Philosophy at Taras Shevchenko National University of Kyiv.
+He holds a Doctor of Philosophical Sciences degree (2015) and until 3 September 2023, was a professor in the Department of Theoretical and Practical Philosophy at Taras Shevchenko National University of Kyiv.
 As of 2025, he works as an independent philosopher.

 He is the scientific editor of the "Ontology" section in the Ukrainian version of the European Dictionary of Philosophy (Європейський словник філософій), directed by Barbara Cassin and Konstantyn Sigov.

 In September 2024, he founded his own school, The Architect of Senses, which has around 500 students and provides both online and offline classes.

 Biography

-Andrii Baumeister was born on February 1, 1970, in the city of Cherkasy.
+Andrii Baumeister was born on 1 February 1970, in the city of Cherkasy.
 His father, Oleh Viktorovych Baumeister (1939–1983), was a painter and died when Andrii was 13 years old.
 His mother is Zhanna Alekseevna Baumeister.

 According to Andrii Baumeister, he grew up in an artistic environment.
 From 1977 to 1983, he attended Secondary School No. 3 in Cherkasy and also studied violin at Music School No. 1.
 During his school years, he developed an interest in literature and began writing literary texts himself.
 In 1983, after his father's death, he enrolled in the Taras Shevchenko Republican Art School in Kyiv, majoring in painting.
 He was prepared for the entrance exams by artists who had been friends of his father — in particular, Viktor Klimenko.

 From 1983 to 1988, he studied painting at the Republican Secondary Art School named after Taras Shevchenko.
 During this time that he first developed an interest in philosophy.
 He studied in the painting class under Oleh Zhyvotkov.

 Until 1992, he worked as a stage and exhibition designer while engaging in self-directed philosophical studies.
 He was admitted to the Faculty of Philosophy on his fourth attempt.

 From 1992 to 1997, he studied at the Faculty of Philosophy at Taras Shevchenko National University of Kyiv, and then entered the university's postgraduate program.
-In 1998, he completed an internship at the Institute of Philosophy and Ludwig Maximilian University of Munich, under the supervision of Professor Hans Maier.
+In 1998, he completed an internship at the Institute of Philosophy at LMU Munich, under the supervision of Professor Hans Maier.

 From 1998 to 2018, he taught metaphysics and the history of philosophy at the Thomas Aquinas Institute in Kyiv.
 Starting in 2001, he also taught philosophical anthropology and later classical German philosophy at the National University of Kyiv-Mohyla Academy.